 We left my guesthouse together.
 I hoped that Raul Garcia had returned to the main house after his own bout of insomnia.
 Then it struck me: Even if Marisol was mistaken or exaggerating in her account, the act of trespass that I was about to commit was vast, and from the perspective of a man like Raul Garcia, it would be unforgivable.

 As we approached the front door of the other guesthouse, as I looked into its darkened windows, I wondered if I ought to renege.
 I couldn’t: I had committed myself now.
 And I couldn’t disappoint Marisol.
 I had made a commitment to her, as well.

 She turned the key in the keyhole and pushed the door open.
 We stepped inside.
 I heard something acknowledge our presence with a low sigh, or perhaps a hiss.
 I was immediately aware of an overpowering smell, a miasma that surrounded me and permeated all my defenses.

 “No lights,” Marisol said, gesturing toward the skylight.

 This guesthouse had a skylight in its ceiling, which gave enough illumination for us to see.
-The moon, as I have said, was in its crescent phase that night; but the other guesthouse was near one of the estate’s big security lights.
+The moon, as I have said, was currently in its crescent phase; but the guesthouse was near one of the estate’s big security lights.